 GP | | Biography, Drama, History

-Czar Nicholas II, the inept monarch of Russia, insensitive to the needs of his people, is overthrown and exiled to Siberia with his family.
+Czar Nicholas II (Michael Jayston), the inept last monarch of Russia, insensitive to the needs of his people, is overthrown and exiled to Siberia with his family.

 "By courtesy of the National Theatre of G.B." is written underneath Tom Baker and Laurence Olivier's names in the end credits.
 "By courtesy of the Royal Shakespeare Company" is written underneath Janet Suzman's name.